 One of the most important elements of choosing a fulfillment solution is finding technology that works not just for you, but with you.
 To automate order fulfillment, look for a 3PL with technology that integrates with your ecommerce platform.

 “ShipBob’s technology is far superior to what other 3PLs have.
 As soon as an order is placed on our Shopify Plus store, it’s pushed to ShipBob’s fulfillment software.”

 Sarah Ribner, Co-Founder, PiperWai

 Which regions do I need to ship to?

 Where are your customers located?
 If you sell mainly to the east coast, but your 3PL provider only has warehouses in Seattle, they’re probably not the best choice.
-For example, ShipBob has fulfillment centers in five key urban locations — Chicago, Dallas, San Francisco, Los Angeles, and New York City — to efficiently reach many major metro areas.
+For example, ShipBob has fulfillment centers in several key urban locations — Chicago, Dallas, Los Angeles, and Pennsylvania — to efficiently reach many major metro areas.

 Do I want custom design and branding on my packaging?